-We obtained, understood and evaluated management's impairment assessment model.
+We obtained, understood and evaluated management's impairment assessment.

 In particular, the following audit procedures were performed:

-- We compared the forecasted cash flows to the Board approved budget. - We assessed the revenue growth rates by comparing them to budgeted revenue targets, as well as to expectations from market analysts.
-We further assessed the reliability of management's prior period assumptions through a comparison with actual performance in the reporting period. - We tested the mathematical accuracy of the calculation of the impairment assessment model. - The WACC (weighted average cost of capital) which was used in the discount rate calculation was assessed by our internal valuation specialists for reasonableness by comparing it to comparable organizations as well as considering territory specific factors.
+- We assessed the adequacy of the impairment model used.
+The involved specialists evaluated the adequacy of the application of the DCF method as well as the technical calculations by testing the mathematical accuracy of the impairment assessment model. - We compared the forecasted cash flows to the Board of Directors approved budget. - We assessed the revenue growth rates by comparing them to budgeted revenue targets, as well as to expectations from market analysts.
+We further assessed the reliability of management's prior period assumptions through a comparison with actual performance in the reporting period. - We assessed, with the support of our valuation specialists, the WACC (weighted average cost of capital) used in the discount rate calculation for reasonableness by comparing it to comparable organizations as well as considering territory specific factors.

-We focused on these key assumptions because comparatively small changes can have a material impact on the impairment assessment model.
 Based on our audit work performed, the key assumptions used by management were within a reasonable range.